 The term ‘healthy’ can be quite relative and often unique to the individual.
 To me, a healthy eating pattern is one that involves a variety of nutritious foods like vegetables, proteins (including plant-based proteins), and grains.
 I also believe that a healthy diet makes room for foods that we love – like nacho chips. 😉

-That being said, there are a few things I looked to add when making this nutritious loaded veggie nachos recipe:
+That being said, there are a few things I looked to add when making this quick and nutritious loaded veggie nachos recipe:

 - Fibre: Adding ingredients like vegetables and beans is a great way to increase the fibre content of nachos.
+This is why I love making my nachos with black beans!
 Eating more fibre helps to slow down digestion, making us feel full.
 It also promotes regular digestion and more stable blood sugar levels.
 Vegetables also add a variety of important vitamins, minerals, and antioxidants.

-- Protein: Adding beans is a great way to add plant-based protein to vegetarian nachos.
+- Protein: Adding beans is a great way to add plant-based protein to meatless nachos.
 In addition to protein, beans also add fibre, magnesium, calcium, iron, folate and potassium.